avinash-oza/telegram-bot/README.md

 ### Requirements ###
 * requirements.txt provides all the requirements.
 This script is based on the python-telegram-bot API written in python.
-* Make sure to chmod 0755 the directory so that all scripts are executable
+* Make sure to chmod 0777 the directory so that all scripts are executable and the sql lite DB can be read

 #### Description ####